mayyamal/Advanced-Physical-Design-using-OpenLANE-Sky130-Workshop/README.md

  ![image](https://user-images.githubusercontent.com/57360760/183459883-016db9fb-4966-4bef-bd49-8e87d0e9a857.png) <br/>
 - The value of setup slack is: <br/>
  ![image](https://user-images.githubusercontent.com/57360760/183459978-33bf6e4b-948b-48f5-ad2e-09887a1990c8.png) <br/>

 - Both hold and setup slacks have improved, on the expense of the area.
+The setup slac improved from `4.1607` to `4.2278`, while the hold slack improved from `0.1049` to `0.3160`.

 - Next steps will be **routing** and post-routing STA.